aflynn0213/aflynn0213/README.md

 # Hi there 👋 I'm Alexander J. Flynn

 Software Engineer in the aerospace industry since 2019 with experience on several programs including avionics simulation, vehicle management systems, and mission management systems.
-Particular domains within each of these programs that I've specialized in is digital communication (Link-16), digital signal processing, sensor fusion, electronic warfare, identify friend or foe (IFF), inertial navigation systems/global position system (INS/GPS), and flight control systems.
+Particular domains within each of these programs that I've specialized in is digital communication (Link-16), digital signal processing, sensor fusion, electronic warfare, identify friend or foe (IFF), inertial navigation systems/global positioning system (INS/GPS), and flight control systems.

-In addition to software developement responsibilities, I have experience in the Full Software Developement Lifecycle in an AGILE environment, including requirements engineering, creation of design artifacts, hardware/software integration, unit and component automated test developement, human-in-the-loop and hardware-in-the-loop testing, continuous integration and continuous deployment (Jenkins) for both testing infrastructure and production software, and user interface and tool developement.
+In addition to software developement responsibilities, I have experience in the Full Software Developement Lifecycle in an AGILE environment, including requirements engineering, creation of design artifacts, hardware/software integration, unit and component automated test developement, human-in-the-loop and hardware-in-the-loop testing, continuous integration and continuous deployment (Jenkins) for both testing infrastructure and production software, along with user interface and tool developement.

 ## 🎓 Education
 ### M.S. in Engineering Data Analytics & Statistics (Washington University in Saint Louis)